-Fifth graders can perhaps appreciate fine art in a way that a younger student cannot.
+Fifth graders can perhaps appreciate fine art in a way that younger students cannot.
 I remember being captivated by the impressionists at that age.
-I’m not saying a 10 year-old won’t laugh at a nude statue or painting, but they just might learn to appreciate it.
+I’m not saying a 10-year-old won’t laugh at a nude statue or painting, but they just might learn to appreciate it.
 And they should.

-Fifth grade social studies focuses on all fifty states.
-If they already went to the state history museum in fourth grade, you might try something with more national relevance, like a manuscript museum (I saw Richard Nixon’s resignation letter in Tacoma, WA!).
+Fifth grade social studies focuses on all 50 states.
+If they already went to the state history museum in fourth grade, you might try something with more national relevance, like a manuscript museum (I saw Richard Nixon’s actual resignation letter in Tacoma, Washington!).

 Bring your government and civics unit to life with a visit to your state capitol.
 Try to time your visit for when Congress is in session so kids can get a peek at representative democracy in action.
 If they can meet some elected officials, even better!

 Plan to spend some time outside with your fifth graders.
 This might include a clean-up event to get students involved in community service.
 It could also be an opportunity to observe plant and animal life or take water samples for testing.

 There are plenty of sites that are significant to your state, but what about those that played a role in U.S. history?
 For example, Pearl Harbor in Hawaii or the Edmund Pettus Bridge in Alabama.
 Check out the full list of U.S. National Historic Landmarks by state.